Tag: Andrew Percy

 Andrew Percy – 2014 Parliamentary Question to the Cabinet Office

-To ask the Minister for the Cabinet Office, how many people aged (a) 25 years and over and (b) 16 to 24 years old have been unemployed for more than a year in Brigg and Goole constituency since 2008.
+To ask the Minister for the Cabinet Office, how many people (a) of pensionable age and (b) over 80 years old there are in Brigg and Goole constituency.

 Nick Hurd